Kottonmouth Kings: Fire It Up (2004)

 On April 20, 2004, Kottonmouth Kings released their fifth studio album, and their tenth overall release titled Fire It Up.
 The album charted at #42 on the Billboard 200.

 On August 24, 2004, Daddy X released Organic Soul, his first solo album, and Kingspade released their debut album titled Kingspade.

 On November 16, 2004, Kottonmouth Kings released their fourth compilation album, and their eleventh overall album, The Kottonmouth Xperience.

-Kottonmouth Kings (2005)
+No. 7 (2005)

-On May 31, 2005, Kottonmouth Kings released their sixth studio album, and their twelfth overall album titled Kottonmouth Kings.
+On May 31, 2005, Kottonmouth Kings released their sixth studio album, and their twelfth overall album titled No. 7.
 The album charted at #50 on the Billboard 200.

 On November 15, 2005, Kottonmouth Kings released their fifth compilation album and their thirteenth overall album, Joint Venture.
 The album charted at #193 on the Billboard 200.

 Koast II Koast (2006)

 On January 31, 2006 Daddy X released his second solo album titled Family Ties.

 On May 9, 2006, Kottonmouth Kings released their third EP, and fourteenth overall album titled Nickel Bag.
 The album was a prelude to Koast II Koast, their seventh studio album, released June 6.
 Koast II Koast charted at #39 on the Billboard 200.

 In 2006, Kottonmouth Kings headlined at the annual Cannabis Cup, and was named "Band of the Year" by High Times.

 On November 21, 2006, Kottonmouth Kings released their sixth compilation album and their sixteenth overall album, Hidden Stash III.
 The album charted at #199 on the Billboard 200.